The Elimination Diet – Uncover Your Food Reactions!

 The Elimination Diet helps you determine if you are sensitive to anything in your diet.
 This is done by eliminating the foods most common to producing the signs and symptoms you’re experiencing – which is different for everyone!
 The biggies can gluten and grains, dairy and specifically for mood stuff such as anxiety caffeine related foods like coffee and black tea can be significant.
 The other more specific eliminations can be tailored by what you symptoms are.

 These foods are eliminated for usually 3 weeks but sometimes up to 3 months.
 This elimination phase is important because foods can produce reactions in your body that can last up to 21 days!
 This means you could eat a certain food and still feel its effects 3 weeks later.

 The goal of the elimination phase is to get you feeling your absolute best!
 Once we get to this stage, the ‘challenge’ can begin…

 The Challenge phase is the most exciting part of the diet – Get ready to REALLY understand your body!

-Challenging foods includes strategically reintroducing foods, one a time, while noting any symptoms you experience.
-Any new or returning symptoms experienced are likely to be attributable to that food.
+Challenging foods includes strategically reintroducing foods, one at a time, and only one, every 2 to 3 days.
+You need to carefully note any symptoms you experience on each reintroduction.
+Any new or returning symptoms experienced are likely to be due to that food.
 When a ‘problem’ food is found, we can then test different forms of that food and really pin-point where the reaction is coming from.
 This phase can take from a few weeks to a few months, depending on the amount of foods initially eliminated.

-Just because we find a ‘problem’ food, it doesn’t mean that food should be eliminated from your diet forever!
-Our practitioners often work on other areas of your health, including your gut health, which can often make you more tolerant of these foods in the long term.
-Each case is very different but working holistically often means you can sometimes still enjoy your favourite foods in the future (just maybe in moderation!)
+Important – Just because we find a ‘problem’ food, it doesn’t mean that food should be eliminated from your diet forever!
+By working on other areas of your health, specifically your gut health, this can be a major reason for you reacting to certain foods, we often find that you can begin to enjoy some of your favourites again – just may be in moderation!
+Each case is very different but working holistically you can usually see great results.

 What to Expect